wenzhixin/bootstrap-table/site/docs/api/methods.md

 - **Detail:**

-  Update the cell specified by the id, each params contain following properties:
+  Update the specified cell(s), each params contain following properties:

   * `id`: row id where the id should be the `uniqueId` field assigned to the table.
   * `field`: field name of the cell to be updated.